Artist: Sigmar Polke (German, Olésnica (Oels) 1941–2010 Cologne)

 Dimensions: 104.5 x 135.5cm (41 1/8 x 53 3/8in.)

 Frame: 127 × 156.2 cm (50 × 61 1/2 in.)

 Credit Line: Purchase, David T. Schiff, Lila Acheson Wallace, Harriette and Noel Levine, and Nancy and Edwin Marks Gifts, 1992

 Rights and Reproduction: © 2017 Artists Rights Society (ARS), New York

 One of the most provocative artists of postwar Europe, Sigmar Polke has created works critical of Western culture since 1963, when he and fellow artist Gerhard Richter began using photography as the basis for paintings that satirized the look and message of consumer culture.
-Since then, Polke has continued to use photography as the breeding ground for innovation.
-During the 1970s, he painted little but traveled widely with his camera—to Paris, New York, Brazil, Afghanistan, and Pakistan.
-His subjects were night life, low life, and the underworld—arenas in which life is lived in defiance of established social rules.
+Since that time Polke has continued to use photography as the breeding ground for innovation.

 During the 1970s Polke painted little but traveled widely with his camera—to Paris, New York, Brazil, Afghanistan, and Pakistan.
 His subjects were night life, low life, the underworld, and the Third World—arenas in which life is lived in defiance or ignorance of established Western social rules.
 The basis of this image is one of a series of negatives exposed in a bar in São Paolo, Brazil, showing a group of men drinking.